4ever2/au-fsv22/INSTRUCTORS.md

 ## Build and deploy Docker image
 The prebuilt Docker image can be found on [Docker Hub](https://hub.docker.com/r/eskehoy/aufsv22/tags).
 You can build the image yourself using the following command.
-Replacing `IMAGE_NAME` and `TAG` with appropiate values.
+Replacing `IMAGE_NAME` and `TAG` with appropriate values.
 ```bash
 docker build src -t IMAGE_NAME:TAG
 ```

-By default this will build a Docker image identical to the prebuilt image.
+By default, this will build a Docker image identical to the prebuilt image.
 See what is included in the image [here](#packages-included).

-The image can be qustomized by setting the `COQ_IMAGE` and `OPAM_PACKAGES` variable as shown below:
+The image can be customized by setting the `COQ_IMAGE` and `OPAM_PACKAGES` variables as shown below:

 ```bash
 docker build src -t IMAGE_NAME:TAG --build-arg COQ_IMAGE=X OPAM_PACKAGES=Y